 For competitions or anonymous feedback, you don’t have to track answers to an individual.
 Polls can be conducted via an event app, on social media, via a web tool, or simply by a count of hands.

 Exit Badge Bins

-Incorporating a purpose for event badges to be returned and recycled at the end of an event, as well as being a great feedback opportunity, are badge bins on the exits that allow attendees to place their name badges in whichever bin they agree with (e.g. loved the event or hated the event).
-Commonly it is used to denote whether an attendee had a good experience or not and allows organisers to follow up with negative feedback for more in depth answers and results (as you will have the name badge of the attendee).
+Incorporating a purpose for event badges to be returned and recycled at the end of a corporate conference, as well as being a great feedback opportunity. are badge bins on the exits that allow attendees to place their name badges in whichever bin they agree with (e.g. loved the event or hated the event).

-The only downside to this is that many don’t like to openly give negative feedback, particularly for business or corporate events so this may skew the responses.
+The only downside to this is that many don’t like to openly give negative feedback.
+This is particularly true for business or corporate events, so this may skew the responses.